Agreements

 - Related information

-Who do agreements apply to?
+Who agreements apply to

-- single enterprise agreements (covering a single business or enterprise)
+- single-enterprise agreements (covering a single business or enterprise)

-- multi enterprise agreements (covering more than one business or enterprise)
+- multi-enterprise agreements (covering more than one business or enterprise)

 - greenfields agreements (covering new enterprises that don’t have any employees yet).

-Other registered agreements can also apply to one business, a group of businesses, or an individual employee (but these types of agreements can’t be made anymore).
+- an individual employee (but these types of agreements can't be made anymore).

 If an enterprise agreement or another registered agreement applies to employees in a workplace, no award will apply to those employees.
 However: